woolfg/docker-container-autoupdater/README.md

 # Docker Swarm Autoupdater

-Ssolution for automatically updating Docker Swarm services and Docker Compose containers when new images are available.
+solution for automatically updating Docker Swarm services and Docker Compose containers when new images are available.
+It can be done periodically or triggered by a webhook.

 ## Service Configuration